-Non-income producing security.

-The Portfolio may invest in certain securities that are considered affiliated companies.
-As defined by the Investment Company Act of 1940, as amended, an affiliated company is one in which the Portfolio owns 5% or more of the outstanding voting securities, or a company which is under common ownership or control.

-Δ Net of income paid to the securities lending agent and rebates paid to the borrowing counterparties.
+- Non-income producing security. - oo Rate shown is the 7-day yield as of December 31, 2019. - The Portfolio may invest in certain securities that are considered affiliated companies.
+As defined by the Investment Company Act of 1940, as amended, an affiliated company is one in which the Portfolio owns 5% or more of the outstanding voting securities, or a company which is under common ownership or control. - Δ Net of income paid to the securities lending agent and rebates paid to the borrowing counterparties.

-The following is a summary of the inputs that were used to value the Portfolio's investments in securities and other financial instruments as of December 31, 2020.
+The following is a summary of the inputs that were used to value the Portfolio's investments in securities and other financial instruments as of December 31, 2019.
 See Notes to Financial Statements for more information.